Malice, murder and mystery... Amadeus - the greatest musical story ever told on film

 For Abraham, the already recorded music and Shaffer dialogue was an invaluable inspiration.
 ‘The words of Peter Schaffer have to be the most beautiful descriptions of music ever written, whether on film or in literature,’ he says.
 ‘And that the music accompanies the words… what more can you ask?’

-Actor F. Murray Abraham shows his new Oscar award to his neighbours as he is greeted in the lobby of his Eastern Parkway apartment building.
-Photo by Bill Stahl Jr./NY Daily News Archive via Getty Images
+UNITED STATES - MARCH 26: Actor F. Murray Abraham shows his new Oscar award to his neighbors as he is greeted in the lobby of his Eastern Parkway apartment building.
+Abraham won "Best Actor" for his part as the evil Salieri in the movie "Amadeus".
+(Photo by Bill Stahl Jr./NY Daily News Archive via Getty Images) - Getty Images

 Perhaps Amadeus's technically difficult sequence was the dictation of the Mozart Requiem, by the dying Mozart to the desperate Salieri, who hopes to take down the precious notes and pass them off as his own.
 Sheen confirms that this sequence was patiently recorded by the ASMF prior to filming, so that Hulce and Abraham – who had spent much of the production apart to preserve ‘a slight antagonism’ between their characters – could synchronise their dialogue to the music, played through earphones on set.